 Story by Walker McCrary

-Minger led the way at the plate in game-two for the Saints, going 2-for-4 with three RBIs and a run scored.
+McCurry led the way at the plate for the Saints, going 3-for-4 with two RBIs and a run scored.
+Naraine went 2-for-3 with a walk and a run scored.

 Jacob Beauchamp got a no-decision for North Georgia after going 2.2 innings and allowing three runs and three walks.
 David Bermudez (2-1) was tabbed with the loss for the Jaguars after coming in to the game in the ninth and allowing the double by McCurry.